dark-knight37/MSED-Analyzer/README.md

 **Thanks a ton for helping me making better software.**

 ## Credits
-This software is build upon the following software libraries.
-Without them, building this software would be harder:
+This software is build upon the following software library.
+Without it, building this software would be harder:
-* JavaBayes ver 0.346 - https://www.cs.cmu.edu/~javabayes/Home/ (modified without GUI)
+* JavaBayes ver 0.346 - https://www.cs.cmu.edu/~javabayes/Home/ (modified without GUI).